How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Study

 \xhdr{Procedure} We conducted our study in a lab on a MacBook Pro on a 27-inch monitor.
 One author, in the lab with participants, served as the coordinator.
 Another author, the wizard, participated from a physically separate room over Zoom (which was also used to record the session with consent) under a pseudonym.
 Participants were unaware of the wizard and that the wizard was able to hear and see their screen.

 The study lasted roughly 2 hours and consisted of three phases, consisting of a tutorial ($\sim$15 minutes), the primary task detailed below ($\sim$75 minutes), and a semi-structured interview ($\sim$30 minutes).
-In the last of these phases, the coordinator asked participants to review each suggestion they saw, give a positive, neutral, or negative reaction to whether the suggestion was helpful, and explain why.
+In the last of these phases, the coordinator asked participants to review each suggestion they saw, give a positive, neutral, or negative reaction to whether the suggestion was helpful, and explain why (Fig.~\ref{fig:suggestion_reactions}).
 We then asked about the impact the assistant's recommendations had on the participant's process, what participants valued from the assistant, and what sorts of actions or information they would have liked the assistant to provide.
 At the end of the study, we revealed how the assistant actually worked.
 Prior to the study, participants were asked about their preferred programming language and the analysis libraries.
 We created a notebook for each participant with their preferred language and tools.
 We wanted to ensure that the lab environment was as familiar as possible.
 The study coordinator took notes throughout the analysis phase and the semi-structured interview.
-One author viewed the recordings and transcribed all episodes of interest.
-To define common themes that emerged, two of the authors conducted iteratively open coding the recordings.
+One author viewed the recordings, transcribed relevant episodes, and logged whether suggestions were included in participants' working analyses.
+To define common themes that emerged, two of the authors conducted iterative open coding on the recordings.